mq1/ali/README.md

 # ali (Arch Linux Installer)

-This script is intended to work on my devices (desktop and laptop), however, feel free to take a look
+This script is intended to work on my devices (desktop and laptop), feel free to take a look